mendezjavier3567-prog/nexocoin/docs/wallet.md

 Wallet security depends on:

 - Private key protection
 - Secure backups
 - Offline key storage
 - User operational discipline

-The protocol does not store or recover keys.
+The protocol does not store keys and does not provide recovery mechanisms.

 ---